 TGbe editor: Modify 35.3.6.1.4 Power state after enablement as follows: (track change on)

-35.3.6.1.4 Power state after enablement (#1791)When a link becomes enabled for a STA that is affiliated with a non-AP MLD after successful multilink setup with (Re)Association Request/Response frames transmitted on that link, the initial power management mode of the STA, immediately after the acknowledgement of the (Re)Association Response frame, is active mode.
+35.3.6.1.4 Power state after enablement (#1791)When a link becomes enabled for a STA that is affiliated with a non-AP MLD after successful MLD association(#6608) with (Re)Association Request/Response frames transmitted on that link, the initial power management mode of the STA, immediately after the acknowledgement of the (Re)Association Response frame, is active mode.

-(#2340)(#1062)(#3028)(#2851)When a link transitions to being enabled for a STA that is affiliated with a non-AP MLD after successful multi-link setup with (Re)Association Request/Response frames transmitted on another link or after successful TID-to-link mapping negotiation with TID-To-Link Mapping Request/Response frames transmitted on another link, the initial power management mode of the STA, immediately after the acknowledgement of the (Re)Association Response frame or of the TID-To-Link Mapping Response frame, is power save mode, and its power state is doze.
+(#2340)(#1062)(#3028)(#2851)When a link transitions to being enabled for a STA that is affiliated with a non-AP MLD after successful MLD association(#6608) with (Re)Association Request/Response frames transmitted on another link or after successful TID-to-link mapping negotiation with TID-To-Link Mapping Request/Response frames transmitted on another link, the initial power management mode of the STA, immediately after the acknowledgement of the (Re)Association Response frame or of the TID-To-Link Mapping Response frame, is power save mode, and its power state is doze.

 TGbe editor: Modify 35.3.9 BSS parameter critical update procedure as follows: (track change on)